 If Hoa Binh Plaza were to close, Hinnison, as well as many other business owners in the plaza, would not be able to relocate.
 Earlier in June, he stated that to disassemble and move his baking equipment would cost about $60,000.
 Mr. Xing Zhou, who owns the Big 8 Supermarket, and Mr. Toan, who owns Huong Tram Restaurant, and the Ngan family are in similar situations.
 Hung Long, Super 8 and Huong Tram have been operating out of the plaza for 30 years.
 Hoa Binh Plaza was the first Vietnamese plaza built in the tri-state area and there are 10 businesses located inside.

 In order to go forward with their plans to build a housing complex of five duplexes, two six-unit condos and 22 single family homes, Streamline will need to have their application for a zoning variance accepted.
-Convincing the Zoning Board of Approval to reject these plans is the community’s best chance at saving Hoa Binh Plaza.
-The property where the plaza is located, and most of Washington Ave west of Broad, is currently zoned for industrial use.
+Convincing the Zoning Board of Adjustment to reject these plans is the community’s best chance at saving Hoa Binh Plaza.
+The property where the plaza is located, like most of Washington Ave west of Broad, is currently zoned for industrial use.
 A variance would only change the zoning at 1600 Carpenter, as opposed to rezoning, which would call for a change in the zoning of Washington Ave at large.

 SOSNA voted to approve the zoning variance at a Civic Design Review (CDR) meeting on June 4th.
 None of the business owners within the plaza were present.
 According to the Philadelphia City Planning Commision (PCPC), any developers applying for a zoning variance must “notify all affected addresses within 20 days of notification by the Planning Commission.”